kurocrowe/pizza-os.github.io/devs.md

 I'm a 14 year old weeb, UX && graphic designer and software devloper.
 I love algorithms and anime :3

 ## RaphielScape
+Iz onee-san.
+What more needs to be said? :3

 ## ATechnoHazard
 Picks a lot of cherries.
 Hopes to be a true developer someday.